sean-meade/fund-frontier/README.md

 ## Credits and Acknowledgments

 #### Contributors:
-- [Sean](https://github.com/sean-meade) & [Nate](https://github.com/Redsskull): Took care of the backend models, views, and forms.
-Addressed and resolved arising issues, ensuring the product's functionality.
-Also assisted in debugging challenging frontend issues.
+- [Sean](https://github.com/sean-meade): Displayed extraordinary dedication to the backend, developing models, views, and forms with great care and effort.
+Sean's commitment extended to resolving critical frontend features and buggs, ensuring robust and seamless functionality     throughout the platform.
+- [Nate](https://github.com/Redsskull): Partnered closely with Sean on the backend, effectively tackling complex problems and contributing to the resolution of frontend challenges.
+Nate's contributions were essential in enhancing the user experience.
 - [Bogdan](https://github.com/qburn93): Scrum Master, set up all authentication processes.
-Collaborated with Nate to delegate tasks during high-stress periods.
+Collaborated with Nate and Sean to delegate tasks during high-stress periods.
 - [Johnny](https://github.com/JohnnySonTrinh): Overhauled the original navbar, assisted in styling, and resolved last-minute frontend issues.
 - [Marko](https://github.com/markohautala): Designed the styling for all authentication pages (signin, register, signout) and contributed to the documentation content.
 - [Andreas](https://github.com/Jelenko76): Focused on documenting the project in the README.
+- [Piyankara Jayadewa](https://github.com/PJDEVEX): For the NPV project idea.

 Special Acknowledgments:
 - **Sean** and **Nate** for their extensive work on the backend and their invaluable help with the frontend.